projecttacoma/deqm-test-server/README.md

 - `periodStart`: start of the measurement period
 - `periodEnd`: end of the measurement period
 - `subject`: subject is required for an `individual` `reportType` and is the subject for which a measure will be calculated
-- `measureId`: measureId is required if the measure id is not specified via the url and may be a list of measure ids if specified in a passed Parameters object
+- `measureId`: Required if the measure ID is not specified in the URL.
+May also be a list of measure IDs if provided in a Parameters object.

 Optional parameters include: